Federated Domain Generalization: A Survey: Future research directions

 \subsection{Continuous FDG}

 Continuous FDG refers to the ability of the FL system to continuously adapt and generalize across multiple domains over time.
-However, the predominant research on FDG assumes fixed source domains and a one-time model learning process, which may not fully capture the dynamic nature of real-world scenarios.
-Only a limited number of investigations have focused on continuous FDG, and a recent study \cite{li2023d} utilizes incremental learning to address this challenge, mitigating catastrophic forgetting and enhancing generalization performance.
-Here are some key aspects and approaches related to continuous FDG: incremental learning \cite{you2022incremental}, adaptive learning \cite{deng2020adaptive}, DA \cite{wang2022framework}, and lifelong learning\cite{kopparapu2020fedfmc, shoham2019overcoming}.
+However, the predominant research on FDG assumes fixed source domains and a one-time model learning process, which may not fully capture the dynamic nature of real-world scenarios. \hlyellow{Only a limited number of studies have explored continuous FDG, with a notable recent investigation} \cite{li2023d} \hlyellow{employing incremental learning strategies to tackle this issue.
+This approach effectively mitigates catastrophic forgetting and boosts generalization performance.} Here are some key aspects and approaches related to continuous FDG: incremental learning \cite{you2022incremental}, adaptive learning \cite{deng2020adaptive}, DA \cite{wang2022framework}, and lifelong learning\cite{kopparapu2020fedfmc, shoham2019overcoming}.